AppsFlyerKnowledge/devhub/docs/guides/sdks/android-sdk/purchase-connector-android.md

 ```

-### Stop Observing Transactions
+### Stop observing transactions

 Stop the SDK instance from observing transactions. </br>
-**⚠️ Please Note**
+**⚠️ Note**
-> This should be called if you would like to stop the Connector from listening to billing transactions.
-This removes the listener and stops observing new transactions.
+> This should be called if you want to stop the connector from listening to billing transactions.
+This removes the listener and stops the observation of new transactions.
-> An example for using this API is if the app wishes to stop sending data to AppsFlyer due to changes in the user's consent (opt-out from data sharing).
+> Use this API when, for example, you want the app to stop sending data to AppsFlyer due to changes in user consent (opt-out from data sharing).
 Otherwise, there is no reason to call this method.
-> If you do decide to use it, it should be called right before calling the Android SDK's [`stop`](https://dev.appsflyer.com/hc/docs/android-sdk-reference-appsflyerlib#stop) API
+> If you decide to use this API, it should be called right before calling the Android SDK [`stop`](https://dev.appsflyer.com/hc/docs/android-sdk-reference-appsflyerlib#stop) API.

 ```java
 // start